What is a Part 36 Offer?

 - The Defendant would be ordered to pay your costs, on the standard basis, up to the expiration of the Relevant Period

-- The Defendant would be ordered to pay your costs, on the indemnity basis, from the expiration of the Relevant Period
+- They would be ordered to pay your costs, on the indemnity basis, from the expiration of the Relevant Period

 - The Defendant would be ordered to pay interest on those costs at up to 10% above base rate per annum

-- The Defendant would have to pay an additional amount (10% of the amount awarded, up to £500,000.00 and 5% of any amount awarded above that figure)
+- They would have to pay an additional amount (10% of the amount awarded, up to £500,000.00 and 5% of any amount awarded above that figure)

-- If you make a Defendant’s Part 36 Offer and the Claimant fails to beat your offer, the Claimant will be penalised with Part 36 costs as below:
+- If you make a Defendant’s Part 36 Offer and the Claimant fails to beat your offer, the Claimant will be penalised with the costs as below:

 - You would be ordered to pay the Claimant’s costs on the standard basis up to the expiration of the Relevant Period